 The Career Development Plan

-To help demystify the career planning process, the Office of Career Services at Stonehill offers a career plan for your son or daughter to follow to prepare for post-graduation.
+To help demystify the career planning process, the Career Development Center at Stonehill offers a career plan for your son or daughter to follow to prepare for post-graduation.

-Below are the most common misconceptions we hear in the Career Services office about career planning:
+Below are the most common misconceptions we hear in the Career Development Center about career planning: